SteCiu01/SteCiu01/README.md

 The BI community is fantastic — you can find resources for almost anything.
 This space is my way of giving back.

-I won’t post on a fixed schedule.
-Instead, whenever I work on something genuinely interesting — a new viz technique, a process automation, a useful workaround — I’ll document it here with sample code and step-by-step guides so anyone can replicate it.
+I don't post on a fixed schedule.
+Whenever I solve something genuinely interesting at work or on a personal project — a tricky DAX pattern, a new viz technique, a process automation, a useful workaround — I document it here with sample code and step-by-step guides so anyone can replicate it.
+Everything here has been battle-tested in production before it gets shared.

 -----